 Business travelers or frequent flyers may also want to check if their airline miles could be used to upgrade to an unrestricted fare.

 Delta states that its upgrades are "based on the difference between the Main Cabin fare selected and the lowest Delta One®, First, Business Class or Delta Comfort+ fare for the itinerary, which is converted into miles."
-Tip: Mid-week flights, or early-morning and late-night flights usually have the best deals for upgrades with miles.
+Mid-week, early-morning, and late-night flights usually have the best deals for upgrades with miles.

 American Airlines has a similar policy that allows AAdvantage members to use their miles to upgrade on American Airlines, British Airways, and Iberia flights.
 These upgrades are valid to the next cabin of service as well as for a single one-way trip.